unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/HowTo-NavigateInCode.md

 ---
 # How-To: Navigate in Code

-This topic walks through controlling Navigation from code, either in the code-behind file of a Page, or in the corresponding view model.
+This topic walks through controlling Navigation from code, either in the code-behind file of a Page or in the corresponding view model.
 One of the Navigation objectives was a single navigation construct that applies where ever you choose to write your navigation code.

 ## Step-by-steps